-Careers Video of the Week: Natasha gives advice on becoming an Associate in Mergers and Acquisitions.
+Careers Video of the Week: Andreea gives advice on becoming a Programmer:

 Current Apprenticeship Vacancies:

 Brightshire Accountants Ltd: Accounts Apprentice.
 Closing date 06/07/20.

 Poynton House Dental Surgery: Apprentice Dental Nurse.
 Closing date 31/07/20.